 The International Student Community Team contributes to the development of an intentional and comprehensive plan of engagement that supports and enhances the Global Diversity efforts of DCE.
 As the functional arm of GDI; ISCT has four operational goals:

 Four student leaders with exceptional passion and commitment to cross-cultural communication are selected to serve as ISCT team members.
+Click the link here to read more about the ISCT leaders.

 The mission of ISCT is to facilitate cross-cultural learning.
 By joining ISCT as a member, you can sign up to enjoy culturally diverse experiences while also receiving rewards for your engagement.
 Your membership card will be stamped for every global diversity event you attend–making you eligible for three levels of rewards: